 Lighter Mongolian Beef

 When I decided to make my Lighter Mongolian Beef, I wanted to look a little into the history of Mongolian Beef.
-I already knew it wasn’t an authentic Mongolian recipe but had heard rumors that Mongolian Beef was invented by the owner of PF Chang’s.
-Turns out that Mongolian Beef was originally made in Taiwan.
+I knew it wasn’t an authentic “Mongolian” dish, but it seems Mongolian Beef was created in Taiwan, so that’s a twist!

 Lighter Mongolian Beef